 Your goal is to distinguish yourself from thousands of other talented photographers.
 Describe your technique and let your personality shine through.
 Describing your technique in writing shows you’re experienced.
 Exposing your personality will let the editor or hiring manager see you’re fun to work with and enjoyable to be around.

-Pro Tip: Should you make a creative photographer resume, like printing it on a self-portrait?
+Pro Tip: Should you make a creative photographer CV, like printing it on a self-portrait?
 No. Save the art for your portfolio and keep your photography CV professional.

 Plus, a great cover letter that matches your CV will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: